How to Separate Eggs

 5. Deposit the yolk in a separate bowl by slowly squeezing and tilting the baster bulb.

-Flat Cracking Surface: You want to crack the egg on a flat surface to keep egg shell shards out of the egg whites.
-When cracking an egg on the corner of a bowl or countertop, egg shell pieces tend to be pushed into the egg.
+2. Use a Flat Cracking Surface - Crack the egg on a flat surface to keep eggshell shards out of the egg whites.
+If you crack an egg on the corner of a bowl or countertop, it often pushes the eggshell pieces into the egg.

-Egg Yolk Storage: You can store egg yolks in the refrigerator for 2 to 4 days before use.
+• How to Store Egg Yolks - You can store egg yolks in the refrigerator for 2 to 4 days before use.
 Simply place the egg yolks in a bowl and fill the bowl with enough water to cover the yolks.
 Pour out the water before using the eggs.
 Egg yolks do not freeze well.

-Egg White Storage: You can store egg whites in the refrigerator for 2 to 4 days or in the freezer for 12 months.
+• How to Store Egg Whites - You can store egg whites in the refrigerator for 2 to 4 days or in the freezer for 12 months.
 Pour the egg whites into an ice cube tray and allow them to freeze.
 You can then place the cubes in a freezer bag.
-Thaw out the cube before using.
+Thaw the cubes before using them.

 The information provided on this website does not, and is not intended to, constitute legal advice.
 Please refer to our Content Policy for more details.